CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

-## Required tools: pyenv and virtualenv
+## Required tools: pyenv and pyenv-virtualenv

 `pyenv` and `virtualenv` are tools to install versions of Python and switch between virtual environments, each with its own selection of Python and libraries.